microsoft/appcenter-cli/README.md

 for that library.
 The typings files are checked into the repo, but if you want to download and add new ones, you'll need to install typings: `npm install -g typings`.

+#### gulp

+gulp is used as a task runner to get everything built and in the right place.
+Everything is hooked up through NPM scripts, but if you want to save some characters at the command line, install `npm install -g gulp-cli`.

 #### ts-node

 By default, to run the CLI you need to compile the typescript explicitly first.
 The `ts-node` command line tool will let you run
 `.ts` files directly from the command line.
 Install it with `npm install -g ts-node`.

+#### mono

+If you want to regenerate the HTTP client code from a non-Windows machine, you'll need mono installed and on your path. see the [Mono download page](http://www.mono-project.com/download/) for downloads and installation instructions.

 ## Troubleshooting